Here are precise answers to your questions based on a standard DBMS syllabus, which aligns well with the CCSU curriculum:

 - Strong Entity: Exists independently.
 Example:

-. - Weak Entity: Depends on a strong entity.
+Employee. - Weak Entity: Depends on a strong entity.
 Example:

 ii) Different levels of data abstraction: